iamHrithikRaj/TheSpaceApp/README.md

 # TheSpaceApp
-The Space App is an Android application which helps people practice social-distancing in this COVID-19 outbreak.The app uses the Google Maps API to determin distance between two users and Google Firebase to read and write data their distance, latitude, longitude, and status from cloud.
+The Space App is an Android application which helps people practice social-distancing in this COVID-19 pandemic.The app uses the Google Maps API to determin distance between two users and Google Firebase to read and write data their distance, latitude, longitude, and status from cloud.
 With the help of multi-threadin the app refresh itself automatically every 2 minutes.
 This app helps user keep an eye on the head count within user's 1.5m radius and a haptic feedback is generated if the limit exceeds giving users instant feedback.

 <img src="Screenshots/Screenshot_20200509-142558.jpg" width="350">    <img src="Screenshots/Screenshot_20200509-142600.jpg" width="350">